vuejs/vitepress/docs/guide/global-component.md

 # Global Component

-VitePress comes with few built-in component that can be used globally.
+VitePress comes with few built-in components that can be used globally.
 You may use these components in your markdown or your custom theme configuration.

 ## Content